 The Company measures all financial liabilities initially at fair value less transaction costs, subsequently financial liabilities are measured at amortised cost using the effective interest rate method.

-The financial liabilities of the Company comprise trade payables, bank overdrafts and related party loans.
+The financial liabilities of the Company comprise trade payables, bank and other loans and lease liabilities.